AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-syntax-and-features/r-svg-support.md

 Images may be inserted into SVG using the `<image>` element.
 Images referenced by the `xlink::href` attribute of the `<image>` element must be valid image serving requests.
 Foreign URLs are not permitted.

 Specify either a complete Image Serving request, starting with `http://`, or a relative url, starting with `/is/image`.
-If a full HTTP path is specified, the domain name will be removed from the path to convert to the relative format.
+If a full HTTP path is specified, the domain name is removed from the path to convert to the relative format.
 Using a full HTTP path may be of advantage, as it allows the file to be previewed with a third-party SVG renderer.

 >[!NOTE]
 >